whage/thesis/thesis.md

 by the program.
 Type checking can be done by automated tools called typecheckers, which are usually built into compilers or linkers.

-**TODO: references to Pierce: http://michaelrbernste.in/2014/02/17/what-is-a-type-system-for.html**

-**TODO: some parts from this book maybe?**
+**TODO: some parts from "Principles of Programming Languages" maybe?**
     - http://pl.cs.jhu.edu/pl/book/book.pdf

 ## Static type checking